-Group Services function Activity and type of expenditure incurred Cost driver for allocation to price controls, Price Control units and US level Retail Household %8 household Water Resources Water Network+ Wastewater Network+ Bioresources Legal & secretariat Management of outsourced Legal service provider, management of Board and related committees and GDPR compliance Legal fees directly allocated to price control and Upstream Service by case where possible and by FTE where not possible.
-Secretariat & Data Protection allocated to Upstream Service by FTE 25% 3% 3% 35% 27% 7% Human Resources Employment, Training, Payroll and other HR business support costs Allocated directly to Price control where possible and to Upstream Service by FTE 13% 1% 4% 40% 33% 8% Digital Employment and telephony costs All other costs including management of outsourced IT support costs Allocated directly to Price control where possible and to Upstream Service by FTE 13% 1% 4% 40% 33% 8% Corporate Affairs Corporate Affairs (excluding Fisheries, Fountains, Conservation, and Charitable Donations) Allocated directly to Price control where possible and to Upstream Service by FTE 18% 2% 3% 37% 31% 8% Facilities and Maintenance This function includes office supplies, security, facilities and building maintenance costs.
-Allocated to price control based on building and desk usage then allocated to Price Control unit and Upstream Service based on FTE 3% 0% 2% 29% 50% 16% Health and safety Occupational Health, H&S policy setters, systems costs, and other business support Allocated to Upstream Service by FTE 9% 1% 4% 42% 35% 9% Fleet Fleet management costs and fuel costs Allocated to price control based on the allocation of the cost centre in which the vehicle is used.
-0% 4% 37% 47% 12% Commercial Purchase to pay, Sourcing, Contract management and other supply chain and procurement support costs Allocated to price controls based on estimated number of POs raised, then to Upstream Service based on FTE 1% 0% 6% 63% 24% 6% Insurance Policies include Public Liability, Property, Motor & Employers' Liability Directly allocated to price control based on usage of each Policy, and then to Upstream Service based on FTE 1% 0% 7% 73% 15% 4% Property - Local Authority Rates (Offices) Office rates Allocated to price controls based on sites, then to Price Control unit and US based on FTE for retail and Upstream Service based on MEAV for water and waste.
-15% 1% 2% 50% 31% 0% Property - Site Rates (non-head office) Water & waste rates Allocated to price controls based on sites, then to Price Control unit and US based on FTE for retail and Upstream Service based on MEAV for water and waste.
-0% 0% 3% 60% 37% 0% Regulation Engagement with OFWAT, management of CCG and business support on regulation matters Allocated to price controls 1/9 retail, 4/9 water & 4/9 waste in accordance with RAG guidance, then to Upstream Service based on FTE 10% 1% 4% 41% 36% 9% Property - Rent and Management Costs Savills fee and property team staff costs.
+Group Services function Activity and type of expenditure incurred Cost driver for allocation to price controls, Price Control units and US level Retail Household Retail Non - household Water Resources Water Network+ Wastewater Network+ Bioresources Legal & secretariat Management of outsourced Legal service provider, management of Board and related committees and GDPR compliance Legal fees directly allocated to price control and Upstream Service by case where possible and by FTE where not possible.
+Secretariat & Data Protection allocated to Upstream Service by FTE 11% 0% 4% 46% 31% 8% Human Resources Employment, Training, Payroll and other HR business support costs Allocated directly to Price control where possible and to Upstream Service by FTE 13% 0% 4% 42% 32% 8% Digital Employment and telephony costs All other costs including management of outsourced IT support costs Allocated directly to Price control where possible and to Upstream Service by FTE 14% 0% 3% 42% 32% 8% Corporate Affairs Corporate Affairs (excluding Fisheries, Fountains, Conservation, and Charitable Donations) Allocated directly to Price control where possible and to Upstream Service by FTE 15% 0% 3% 42% 31% 8% Facilities and Maintenance This function includes office supplies, security, facilities and building maintenance costs.
+Allocated to price control based on building and desk usage then allocated to Price Control unit and Upstream Service based on FTE 3% 0% 2% 29% 50% 16% Health and safety Occupational Health, H&S policy setters, systems costs, and other business support Allocated to Upstream Service by FTE 13% 0% 4% 43% 32% 8% Fleet Fleet management costs and fuel costs Allocated to price control based on the allocation of the cost centre in which the vehicle is used.
+0% 0% 5% 48% 37% 9% Commercial Purchase to pay, Sourcing, Contract management and other supply chain and procurement support costs Allocated to price controls based on estimated number of POs raised, then to Upstream Service based on FTE 2% 0% 4% 50% 35% 9% Insurance Policies include Public Liability, Property, Motor & Employers' Liability Directly allocated to price control based on usage of each Policy, and then to Upstream Service based on FTE 1% 0% 6% 75% 14% 4% Property - Local Authority Rates (Offices) Office rates Allocated to price controls based on sites, then to Price Control unit and US based on FTE for retail and Upstream Service based on MEAV for water and waste.
+16% 0% 2% 49% 32% 1% Property - Site Rates (non-head office) Water & waste rates Allocated to price controls based on sites, then to Price Control unit and US based on FTE for retail and Upstream Service based on MEAV for water and waste.
+0% 0% 3% 59% 38% 0% Regulation Engagement with OFWAT, management of CCG and business support on regulation matters Allocated to price controls 1/9 retail, 4/9 water & 4/9 waste in accordance with RAG guidance, then to Upstream Service based on FTE 10% 0% 3% 41% 36% 9% Property - Rent and Management Costs Savills fee and property team staff costs.
 Allocated to price controls based on desk occupancy, then to Price Control unit and US based on FTE.
-Any non-specific costs are allocated 50/50 to water and waste, then to Upstream Service based on FTE.
-32% 3% 3% 29% 27% 7%
+Any non-specific costs are allocated 50/50 to water and waste, then to 21% 0% 3% 38% 29% 7%